fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 ## The Background

-Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`, so isn’t it as easy as that?
+Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`, so isn’t the solution as easy as just doing that?

-### Everything inside the anchor
+### Stuffing everything inside the anchor

 Well, as with many HTML challenges, just because you _can_ do something doesn’t mean you should.
 I always had a nagging doubt about stuffing all that disparate content inside a single anchor, and Adrian Roselli has recently confirmed that for screen reader users this approach is harmful.